Financial Freedom Target Age 50 – May 2019 Update

 1. Principle residence age 50 = >$700,000

 A lot has changed in the last couple of years.
-My wife and bought a condo, we’re downsizing, and we’re moving back into the city of Ottawa this summer.
+My wife and bought a condo, we’re downsizing for simplicity, and we’re moving back into the city of Ottawa this summer.
 It’s exciting (and stressful), but long-term this move is where we want to be.
 We knew we’d always move back to town and live in a smaller place.
 It’s happening now.
 With our move, we’ll be closer to amenities, current work (and new work opportunities) and much more.
 Our condo location is walking distance to groceries, restaurants, and entertainment – no more than 30 minutes in any direction.

 In our previous post we assumed our house value would increase by about 2% per year going-forward.
 This condo value, while nice, is not necessary for our retirement plan.
 Actually, we’re not counting on our house for a retirement plan.
 A house is a place for us to live.
 Your investment plan with real estate may vary.